ignaciogrigas/grupo_9_corEnergy/corEnergy.md

 ## _About us_

-corEnergy is a shopping site for fitness items for your home.
-We focus our products on people who want to do their work out from home, provid them with te necesary elements to achiv their goals.
+corEnergy is a shopping website of fitness items to dispense with gyms and be able to workout on your own.
+We focus our products on people who want to do their workout at home or by taking outdoor classes, providing them with the necessary tools and equipment to do so.

 ## _Developers_